Pachmarhi: History

-Pachmadhi region was Ruled by Bhonsale Kings।.
-It came under Marathas in the 18th century under SenaSahebSubha Maharaj Raghuji Raje Bhonsale।.
+The region was part of the Bhonsle Kingdom and was later ruled by the Marathas in the 18th century.

-Before the British, the Pachmarhi region was under the kingdom of the Gond Bhagvat Singh, although it was not a populated village or town at that time.
-Captain James Forsyth of the British Army along with Subhedar Major Nathoo Ramji Powar, who was later made the Kotwal (in charge of the armoury) of Pachmarhi, spotted the plateau in the Pachmarhi region in 1857 while leading his troops on the way to Jhansi.
-It quickly developed into hill station and sanatorium for British troops in the Central Provinces of India.
+It was later part of the Gondi kingdom of Bhagvat Singh in the 19th century, although there was no permanent settlement at that time.
+The origins of modern Panchmarhi can be traced back to 1857, when Captain James Forsyth of the British Army and Subhedar Major Nathoo Ramji Powar noticed the plateau while en route to Jhansi.
+It quickly developed into a hill station and sanatorium for British troops in the Central Provinces of India, and Powar was made Kotwal (a person in charge of the armoury).

-The population in 1901 was 3,020, rising to double that number in the hot summer months.
-Pachmarhi also served as the summer capital for the Central Provinces.
+In 1901, the year-round population was 3,020, with a population of double this number during the hot summer months.
+Pachmarhi served as the summer capital for the Central Provinces.

-The forest around the town is home to many rare varieties of plants.
-UNESCO added Pachmarhi park to its list of Biosphere Reserves in May 2009.

-The total area of Pachmarhi Biosphere Reserve is 4981.72 km2.
-It is located at longitude 22° 11’ to 22° 50’N and latitude 77° 47’ to 78° 52’E. It covers parts of three civil districts, viz; Hoshanga bad (59.55%), Chhindwara (29.19%) and Betul (11.26%).
-It includes three wildlife conservation units viz., Bori Sanctuary 485.72 km2), Satpura National Park (524.37 km2) and Pachmarhi Sanctuary (491.63 km2).
+UNESCO added the Pachmarhi area to its list of Biosphere Reserves in May 2009, due to the many rare plant species in the vicinity.
+The total area of Pachmarhi Biosphere Reserve is 4981.72 km2, and it is located at latitude 22° 11’ to 22° 50’N and longitude 77° 47’ to 78° 52’E. The reserve spans parts of three civil districts: Hoshangabad (59.55%), Chhindwara (29.19%) and Betul (11.26%).
+It includes three wildlife conservation units: Bori Sanctuary 485.72 km2), Satpura National Park (524.37 km2) and Pachmarhi Sanctuary (491.63 km2).

 Town

-The town is not very large, and most of its area is under the administration of the Pachmarhi Cantonment Board, serving the Indian Army.
-It is the center of the Army Education Corps (AEC).
-The population of Pachmarhi is about 12,062 as per the report released by Census India 2011, most of whom are connected with the Army installations, tourism, and forest department.
+Pachmarhi is a small community, and most of its land area is under the administration of the Pachmarhi Cantonment Board, which serves the Indian Army.
+The Indian Army Education Corps (AEC) are located in the community.

-An airstrip is situated on the way to Dhupgarh.
-It is overrun with grass and is seldom used.
-Tigers and bison are known to have been sighted nearby.
-A helipad is also present near the airstrip.
-Leopard sightings are also common along the edge of the Pachmarhi Cantonment.
+As of 2011 Indian census, Pachmarhi had a population of about 12,062.
+Most are employed by the army, or in forestry or tourism industries.

+An airstrip and helipad located between the town and the mountain of Dhupgarh.
+The airstrip has been described as being seldom used, overrun with grass, and frequented by wild animals such as tigers and bison.

 Climate

-The climate is mild, with temperatures ranging from warm to cool.
+Pachmarhi's climate is mild, with temperatures ranging from warm to cool, with a Köppen and Geiger classification of Cwa (humid subtropical).
 Summers have significantly more rainfall than winters.
-Köppen and Geiger classify this location as Cwa.
-The average temperature in this area is 21.7 °C. The average rainfall in this area is 2012 mm.
-May is the hottest month of the year, with an average temperature of 30.3 °C. December is the coldest month of the year, with an average temperature of 15.5 °C.
+The town's average temperature is 21.7 °C, and the average annual rainfall in is 2012 millimeters.
+May is the hottest month of the year, with an average temperature of 30.3 °C, while December is the coldest month of the year, with an average temperature of 15.5 °C.